KChen-lab/Monopogen/README.md

 # Monopogen: SNV calling from single cell sequencing data
+## News
+* 2/26/2024: Version 1.5.0 released.
+  In the cell-scan step, we implemented a motif-based search on wild/mutated alleles from all cells from the bam file directly.
+The single-cell level bam file splitting and joint calling modules were removed.
+  Recommended hard-filterings on putative somatic SNVs from Monopogen were added.

 ## Table of Contents

 [//]: # (BEGIN automated TOC section, any edits will be overwritten on next source refresh)